Jojosito/MUS-X/README.md

 Once you release the button, the values of the 'Control' knobs revert back to their previous 'base' values.

 The internal sample rate can be reduced from the context menu.
 Since modulation signals are usually not audio rate, this can be used to save CPU time.
-The behaviour of the buttons can be switched from momentary to latched.
+The behavior of the buttons can be switched from momentary to latched.
 Regardless of the mode, only one row can be selected for editing.
 The active row is indicated by a light.
-The behaviour of the knobs can be switched between bipolar and unipolar.
+The behavior of the knobs can be switched between bipolar and unipolar.

-The outputs are clamped to +-12V.
+The outputs are clamped to ±12V.

 ### OnePole
 A simple CV controllable 1-pole highpass and lowpass filter.